‘Hypnotica’ (Part Two) by Chris Mahon

 He went back to his table and set down his pages again.
 He picked up NO-FOOT’s smooth, conch-like mask from the table, then looked again at the sunken-eyed, wasted man sketching on his table.
 NO-FOOT was drawing something new, lost in another world.

 GRIN walked closer and knelt down so his eyes were level with the surface of the table, looking up at his partner.
-This was the man who danced on phantom limbs in dreams, but here, in this basement in Ibiza, he was just a pile of meat.
+This was the man who danced on phantom limbs in dreams, but here, in this basement in Senkaku, he was just a pile of meat.

 END OF PART 2